jonaprieto/flask-ponywhoosh/README.rst

 |PyPI Package latest release| |Test|

-Get a search engine in your flask application using Pony ORM and Whoosh. the database you want to search.
-We included some templates to render the search engine in your flask application.
+Get a search engine in your flask application using Pony ORM and Whoosh.
+We included some templates to render the search engine.

 Install
 -------